ervc/chemdiff/readme.md

 An example sbatch submission script is also included.

+The outputs will be placed in a subdirectory `./r00/` from where `run_parallel_growth.py` was run.
+This will take up a lot of space. the `get_all_abundances.py` module in the `post_processing` subdirectory will consolidate the abundances, species, times, heights, gas densities, and visual extinctions into an npz file.
+Just call

+	python get_all_abundances.py {path to directory}

+You can also do

+	python get_all_abundances.py -h

+to see more options.
+Once this has been called the `./r00/` directory can safely be removed.

 ## Inputs

 The `run_parallel_growth.py` file is set to readin from `cdinput.in` file.
 The `cdinput.in` file should contain three sections labeled with a `#` at the start of the line: Model parameters (`# model`), Physical parameters (`# phys`), and intiail Abundances (`# abundances`).